fp-in-bo/jms4s/site/docs/programs/ack-consumer/index.md

 title:  "Acknowledger Consumer"
 ---

-# Acknowledger Consumer
+# Jms Acknowledger Consumer

-An `AcknowledgerConsumer` is a consumer which let the client decide whether confirm (a.k.a. ack) or reject (a.k.a. nack) a message after its reception.
+An `JmsAcknowledgerConsumer` is a consumer which let the client decide whether confirm (a.k.a. ack) or reject (a.k.a. nack) a message after its reception.
 Its only operations is:

 ```scala